Start9Labs/documentation/site/source/support/faq/faq-troubleshooting.rst

 Is it true that my device has some limited functionality in regard to Embassy?
 ------------------------------------------------------------------------------
-The short answer is maybe, but there are workarounds for most limitations.
+The short answer is probably not, and there are workarounds for most limitations.
 Please see the :ref:`Limitations<limitations>` page for details on your device.